How to create a web service for Microsoft Graph (Microsoft Teams)

 Microsoft Graph uses OAuth 2.0, which means that your application (FME) must acquire an access token from Microsoft identity platform before making any API calls.
 Creating a web service definition in FME, and then a web connection, means that FME will acquire that token on a user’s behalf when that web connection is used in a workspace.

-Recommended reading: Authentication and authorization basics for Microsoft Graph
+Recommended reading: Authentication and Authorization Basics for Microsoft Graph

 In order to get a token, the application must first be registered with the Microsoft identity platform, which is done through the Azure Portal.